dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 - Patinet Age and date of birth
 - Medical Record Number (MRN)

+> [!info] Banner Bar Collapse/Expand
->[!info] Clicking the patient's name will collapse the banner bar to provide more vertical screen space.
-Clicking the patient's name again will expand the banner bar and the information displayed.
+> Clicking the patient's name will collapse the banner bar to provide more vertical screen space.
+> Clicking the patient's name again will expand the banner bar and the information displayed.

 ### DRG/APC